First appearance: Monetary value of first appearance issues

 First appearances of popular characters are among the most valuable comic books in existence.
-Of the "ten most valuable comic books" listed in the spring 2002 issue of The Overstreet Comic Book Price Guide, seven are first appearances of popular superheroes.
+Of the "ten most valuable comic books" listed in the spring 2002 issue of Overstreet Comic Book Price Guide, seven are first appearances of popular superheroes.
 Another, Marvel Comics #1 (October 1939), is the first appearance of the Golden Age Human Torch, but is more noteworthy as the first comic published by Marvel Comics.

-It can take many years for a character to attain sufficient popularity after their first appearance to be considered "iconic."
+It can take many years for a character to attain sufficient popularity after their first appearance to be considered "iconic".
 By the point a character reaches that level of popularity, it is common for few copies of their first appearance issues to remain.
 Furthermore, even fewer of those remaining copies will be in the pristine condition prized by collectors.
 What few remain can be worth thousands of dollars to interested collectors.
 For example, in 2004, a copy of Flash Comics #1 (January 1940), the first appearance of The Flash, was auctioned for $42,000 and a copy of Captain America Comics #1 (March 1941), the first appearance of Captain America sold for $64,400.
 In 2010, another copy of Flash Comics #1 sold privately for $450,000.

 The first appearance of Superman, Action Comics #1 (June 1938), has been regarded as the "holy grail" of comic books due to its cultural significance and rarity; fewer than one hundred copies are thought to exist.
 Superman is widely considered to have solidified, if not created, the superhero archetype; therefore, his first appearance is not only important to fans of the character but to fans of superheroes and comic books as a whole.
 Well-preserved copies of Action Comics #1 have been sold at auction for record-breaking prices.
 A copy graded at 8.0 ("very fine") on the 10-point scale typically used by collectors was sold at auction for $1,000,000 in 2010.
 Even a copy graded at a much lower 5.5 ("fine minus") sold for $956,000 in 2016.

 Shortly after the record-breaking million-dollar sale of Action Comics #1 in 2010, a copy of Detective Comics #27 featuring the first appearance of Batman was sold for $1,075,000 in a Heritage auction.

 Several factors determine the value of a first appearance.
-All values are according to ComicsPriceGuide.com and are for editions certified by the Certified Collectibles Group (see below):
+All values are according to ComicsPriceGuide.com and are for editions certified by the Certified Collectibles Group: